ansible/awx/docs/notification_system.md

 * Utilize an existing Mattermost installation or use their docker container here: `docker run --name mattermost-preview -d --publish 8065:8065 mattermost/mattermost-preview`
 * Turn on Incoming Webhooks and optionally allow Integrations to override usernames and icons in the System Console.

+## Rocket.Chat

+The Rocket.Chat notification integration uses Incoming Webhooks.
+A password is not required because the webhook URL itself is the secret.
+An integration must be created in the Administration section of the Rocket.Chat settings.

+The following fields are available for the Rocket.Chat notification type:
+* `url`: The incoming webhook URL that was configured in Rocket.Chat.
+Notifications will use this URL to POST.
+* `username`: Optional.
+Change the displayed username from Rocket Cat to specified username
+* `icon_url`: Optional.
+A URL pointing to an icon to use for the notification.

+### Testing considerations

+* Make sure that all options behave as expected
+* Test that all notification options are obeyed

+### Test Service

+* Utilize an existing Rocket.Chat installation or use their docker containers from https://rocket.chat/docs/installation/docker-containers/
+* Create an Incoming Webhook in the Integrations section of the Administration settings

 ## Pagerduty